Geothermal Work Programme

 Monitoring effectiveness of planning provisions

 Resource Management Act 1991 requires Council to review its regional plans and make the information publicly available.
-The following report presents the outcomes of a review of the existing Regional Water and Land Plan provisions that relate specifically to the Tauranga geothermal resource.
+The following report presents the outcomes of a review of the Regional Water and Land Plan provisions (now replaced by the Regional Naturall Resources Plan, that relate specifically to the Tauranga geothermal resource.
 The report reinforces the need to continue with the current approved work programme for the development of a system management plan based on updated science, and then prepare a proposed plan change to the Regional Water and Land Plan to give effect to the Regional Policy Statement.

 Review of Geothermal Provisions of the Bay of Plenty Regional Water and Land Plan: Tauranga Geothermal Resource (2015) (923KB, pdf)